giellalt/lang-mdf/mdf.md

 Subjective adverbs, which are often set off by commas

+This will be expanded for homonymy at first

 this is an adjective in nominative singular, adnominal attribute this is an adjective in nominative singular,

 this is a list of adverbs that modify adjectives

 these have homonyms

+used to identify motion verbs

 in SP Gen Indef the next word can be кяль